jparrill/hypershift-disconnected/docs/content/common/watching/watching-cp.md

-Now it's matter of waiting for the cluster to finish the deployment, so let's take a look to some useful commands in the Management cluster side:
+Now it's a matter of waiting for the cluster to finish the deployment, so let's take a look at some useful commands on the Management cluster side:

 ```bash
 export KUBECONFIG=/root/.kcli/clusters/hub-ipv4/auth/kubeconfig